apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### 2025-08-01: Apache Jackrabbit 2.22.1 released
+Apache Jackrabbit 2.22.2 is an incremental feature release based on and compatible with earlier stable Jackrabbit 2.x releases.
+See the [downloads](downloads.html#v2.22) page for more details.

 #### 2025-07-31: Apache Jackrabbit FileVault 4.0.0 released
 Apache Jackrabbit FileVault 4.0.0 is the current stable release of the repository content synchronization tool.
 It requires Java